ixoncloud/tableau-wdc/README.md

 * Nodejs 8.9+

+You will also need an IXON Application ID in order to be able to let the app communicate with the IXPlatform.

 ### Development
 * Run `npm install` or `yarn` to install all dependencies.

+* Setup your development environment file:
+  * Rename the [development environment example file](https://github.com/ixoncloud/tableau-wdc/tree/master/src/environments/environment.example.ts) to `environment.ts`
+  * Open the file and add your IXON application ID between the quotes (e.g. `apiApplicationId: 'AAAAAAAAA'`)

-* Run `npm run serve` or `yarn serve` to start the angular-cli development server.
+* Run `npm run start` or `yarn start` to start the angular-cli development server.

+### Production
+* Run `npm install --production` or `yarn --production` to install all dependencies.

+* Setup your production environment file:
+  * Rename the [production environment example file](https://github.com/ixoncloud/tableau-wdc/tree/master/src/environments/environment.prod.example.ts) to `environment.prod.ts`
+  * Open the file and add your IXON application ID between the quotes (e.g. `apiApplicationId: 'AAAAAAAAA'`)
+* Run `npm run build:prod` or `yarn build:prod` to build the app for production.
+  * In case you are hosting the site in a subdirectory (Not on `/`), please use `npm run build:prod --base-href <path>` or `yarn build:prod --base-href <path>`
+* You will find the final html, css & javascript files in `dist/`

 ### Unit-tests
 Run `npm run test` or `yarn test` to run the unit-tests with Karma & Headless Chrome (**Google Chrome has to be installed**).

-### Environments

-Before building the app for testing or production, you'll need to enter your IXON `Application ID` in the correct environment file.
-You can find the folder with environment files [here](https://github.com/ixoncloud/tableau-wdc/tree/master/src/environments).

-### Building

-Run `npm run build` or `yarn build` to build the app.

 ### Code Documentation